-Three sites that only had a single valid year of data have been included in the calculation in order to provide a more representative calculation of average exposure.
+One Site that only had a single valid year of data has been included in the calculation in order to provide a more representative calculation of average exposure.
 It is expected that there will be forced changes in site selection and equipment types between 2010 and 2020 which will impact on the uncertainty of the calculation.

-The years 2014, 2015 and 2016 were used for the calculation, with means of 12.0, 9.7 and 9.9 $\mu g~m^{\text{-}3}$ respectively.
+The years 2015, 2016 and 2017 were used for the calculation, with means of 9.7, 9.9 and 9.7 μg m-3 respectively.

-The mean of these three values (rounded to integer) is 11 μ g m-3.
-This is the AEI for the reference year of 2016.
+The mean of these three values (rounded to integer) is 10 μ g m-3.
+This is the AEI for the reference year of 2017.
 This value is compliant with the ECO of 20 μ g m-3 to be achieved by 2015 set within the AQD.